 I scoffed the best gluten free bagel at Blue Orange in Vienna for lunch one day.
 This little cafe is quite central too so is an ideal gluten free Vienna lunch stopping point.
 Why do I rate them?
 Well, they take great care to avoid cross-contamination while preparing the gluten free options and after the waitress talked me through their processes they seemed pretty coeliac safe to me.
 I chose the Italian – mozzarella, a mystery cheese, rocket, tomato and pesto.

-A very cutesy little raw vegan cafe – they offer a number of gluten free and dairy free brunch, lunch and cake options.
+Fully gluten free, refined sugar free, soy free and lactose free.
+A very cutesy little raw vegan cafe – they offer brunch, lunch and cake options.

 Gluten Free Vienna – cake time!